offensive-packaging/documentation/lvm2/index.md

-   vgextend        Add physical volumes to a volume group vgimport        Register exported volume group with system vgimportclone   Import a VG from cloned PVs vgmerge         Merge volume groups vgmknodes       Create the special files for volume group devices in /dev vgreduce        Remove physical volume(s) from a volume group
+   vgextend        Add physical volumes to a volume group vgimport        Register exported volume group with system vgimportclone   Import a VG from cloned PVs vgimportdevices Add devices for a VG to the devices file. vgmerge         Merge volume groups vgmknodes       Create the special files for volume group devices in /dev vgreduce        Remove physical volume(s) from a volume group